 One of just 14 local authorities which make up inner London, Lambeth is vibrant and diverse.
 With a population of around 303,000, Lambeth is one of the most densely populated London boroughs – and is home to the Garden Museum, the four Waterloo churches and the Oval cricket ground.
 The borough saw a total of 32,025 crimes last year, including 10,670 incidents of violence against the person, 13,179 thefts, 1,218 robberies and 3,048 burglaries.
 This makes Lambeth the second most dangerous London borough.

 Quintessentially London, Westminster is home to most of the West End, St James’s Palace, Buckingham Palace, Oxford Street and Regent Street.
 That said, given that the Houses of Parliament are located there, its status as the most crime-ridden London borough may make some sense.
 However, since expense scandals and cash for access aren’t listed in the Met’s figures, something else must be going on.
 Westminster has for a long time been the borough with the highest number of violent crimes per person, and has one of the highest crime rates in the UK.
 With a massive 51,103 crimes committed last year – including 11,685 incidents of violence against the person, 28,250 thefts, 3,134 burglaries and 928 sexual offences – the 8.29 square miles which make up Westminster are particularly dangerous.

 Churchill Security is a leading UK security company.
-We provide a comprehensive range of security services, and supply only the most highly-trained, SIA-licensed guards.
+We provide a comprehensive range of security services in London, and supply only the most highly-trained, SIA-licensed guards.